 • The failure or misuse of our products may damage our reputation, necessitate a product recall or result in claims against us that exceed our insurance coverage, thereby requiring us to pay significant damages.

 • We make estimates in accounting for over-time contracts, and changes in these estimates may have significant impacts on our earnings;

 • We enter into fixed-price contracts, which could subject us to losses if we have cost overruns;

 • Our indebtedness and restrictive covenants under our credit facilities could limit our operational and financial flexibility;

-• The potential phase out of LIBOR may negatively impact our debt agreements and financial position, results of operations and liquidity;
+• The phase out of LIBOR may negatively impact our debt agreements and financial position, results of operations and liquidity;

 • Significant changes in discount rates, rates of return on pension assets, mortality tables and other factors could adversely affect our earnings and equity and increase our pension funding requirements;

-• A write-off of all or part of our goodwill or other intangible assets could adversely affect our operating results and net worth;
+• A write-off of all or part of our goodwill or other intangible assets could adversely affect our operating results and net worth; and

 • Our operations in foreign countries expose us to political and currency risks and adverse changes in local legal and regulatory environments;